telerik/blazor-docs/components/filemanager/overview.md

 # Blazor FileManager Overview

-The <a href = "https://www.telerik.com/blazor-ui/filemanager" target="_blank">Blazor FileManager component</a> in an Explorer-like component enabling you to manage file and folders.
+The <a href = "https://www.telerik.com/blazor-ui/filemanager" target="_blank">Blazor FileManager component</a> is an Explorer-like component enabling you to manage file and folders.

 ## Creating Blazor FileManager